 - Her sister loves hearts so it needs to be featured in the design somewhere.

 - Two of the sister’s favourite pieces of jewellery are her heart shape diamond engagement ring, and an oval locket that carries within it an old family photo of her grandparents.

 With the guidelines, some background info and the budget established, I made a trip to some of the fabulous gemstone suppliers I work with to look for the perfect gem.

-After searching through tray full upon tray full of purple coloured gems, I decided that amethyts would be the best choice for this piece.
-I found amethyst gemstones of many different colours, clarity, carat weight and cut (and believe us when we say there were many!).
-Eventually I chose the perfect specimen which was approved…
+After searching through tray full upon tray full of purple coloured gems, I decided that amethyts would be the best choice for this piece of bespoke jewellery.
+I found amethyst specimens of many different colours, clarity, carat weight and cut (and believe us when we say there were many!).
+Eventually I chose the perfect gem which was approved…

 Now came the next fun part… the making!
 Here are some little snippets from the making process to show you how the pendant was handmade.